EL-BID/SmartReader/README-EN.md

 The IDB is not responsible, under any circumstance, for damage or compensation, moral or patrimonial; direct or indirect; accessory or special; or by way of consequence, foreseen or unforeseen, that could arise:

-I. Under any concept of intellectual property, negligence or detriment of another part theory; I
+i.
+Under any concept of intellectual property, negligence or detriment of another part theory;

 ii.
 Following the use of the Digital Tool, including, but not limited to defects in the Digital Tool, or the loss or inaccuracy of data of any kind.
 The foregoing includes expenses or damages associated with communication failures and / or malfunctions of computers, linked to the use of the Digital Tool.